Jefferson County Public Schools Early Childhood

 Home-Based Head Start provides instruction for three- and four-year-olds.
 A teacher visits the child’s home weekly, bringing curriculum ideas to share with parents.
 Parents take an active role in their child’s education by partnering with the Home-Based instructor.
 Twice a month, the parents and children meet with others for socialization experiences in a typical classroom setting.

-The KERA Pre-Kindergarten program is funded through the Kentucky Department of Education.
-Students must be four years of age by October l of the program year and meet eligibility guidelines.
+The State-funded Preschool program is funded through the Kentucky Department of Education.
+Students must be four years of age by August 1 of the program year and meet eligibility guidelines.
 Half-day and full-day programs are offered Monday through Thursday, and transportation is available.
-Limited space may be available for children who are three years of age by October 1 of the program year.
+Limited space may be available for children who are three years of age by August 1 of the program year.